awsdocs/amazon-rds-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 Each AWS Region is designed to be isolated from the other AWS Regions\.
 This design achieves the greatest possible fault tolerance and stability\.

 When you view your resources, you see only the resources that are tied to the AWS Region that you specified\.
 This is because AWS Regions are isolated from each other, and we don't automatically replicate resources across AWS Regions\.

+### Region availability<a name="Concepts.RegionsAndAvailabilityZones.Availability"></a>

+The following table shows the AWS Regions where Amazon RDS is currently available and the endpoint for each Region\.

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

+If you do not explicitly specify an endpoint, the US West \(Oregon\) endpoint is the default\.

+When you work with a DB instance using the AWS CLI or API operations, make sure that you specify its regional endpoint\.

 ## Availability Zones<a name="Concepts.RegionsAndAvailabilityZones.AvailabilityZones"></a>